 The fabric is a remnant I bought a while ago.
 It was $2.67.
 You never know when a good find will come in handy.
 I try to ensure the remnant is large enough to cover one chair seat.

 I let the fabric dry thoroughly, then cut it to the size of the sewing cabinet top.
-You can see in the top right bottom photo the cut edge of the fabric.
+You can see the cut edge of the fabric in the top right bottom photo.
 No fraying.
 Fabric Mod Podge is also great for fabric-to-fabric decoupage.
-It is permanent when cured and the items can be hand washed.
+It is permanent when cured, and the items can be washed by hand.

 After the Mod Podge dried thoroughly, I applied three coats of Hard Coat Mod Podge over the fabric to seal and protect it from damage.
 The Mod Podge needs to dry thoroughly between coats.
 I waited overnight to reapply.

 The front of the cabinet folds down to reveal a small storage area.
-It's just big enough for pencils and pens and maybe a few small pieces of chocolate, lol.
+It’s just big enough for pencils, pens, and maybe a few small pieces of chocolate.

-The Hard Coat cleans up easily while wet with soap and water.
-It can be sanded to a smooth finish but I didn’t do any sanding.
-There is a slight texture to the finish but nothing dramatic.
-The fabric edges are clean and straight too, thanks to Fabric Mod Podge.
+The Hard Coat Mod Podge cleans up easily when wet with soap and water.
+It can be sanded to a smooth finish, but I didn’t sand it.
+The finish has a slight texture but nothing dramatic.

 How To Repair And Paint A Sewing Cabinet

-The cabinet had a lot of issues.
-I removed the sewing machine insides myself.
-The JTS is always helping me and I gave him a break on this one because he wasn’t feeling well.
+The sewing machine cabinet had a lot of issues.
+I removed the machine myself.
+The JTS is always helping me, and I gave him a break on this one because he wasn’t feeling well.
 I peeled off the veneer on the top of the cabinet because it was mostly loose anyway.

-The JTS added two screws to the top of the cabinet so it would not come open.
-Now it's just a tabletop or desk top instead of an opening for the sewing machine.
+The JTS screwed the foldup top of the cabinet to the base so it would not open.
+Now, it’s just a desktop instead of an opening for the sewing machine.

-The top was really rough where the veneer was removed.
+The top was rough where the veneer was removed.
 I used the electric sander to smooth it out.
-You can see all the dust from the sanding on the edges of the top.
-Now the top is ready for the fabric and Mod Podge.
+You can see all the dust from the sanding on the top edges.

 Next, I found some white paint in my stash.
 Still trying to use the paint I have on hand.
-Just about the only paint I buy these days is the oops paint when I find a good color.
+The only paint I buy these days is the oops paint at local hardware stores when I find a good color.

 The paint I chose for the project is Delta Ceramcoat Chalk/Matte, color White Lace.
-One coat of paint wasn’t enough as you can see in this photo.
+As you can see in this photo, one coat of paint wasn’t enough.

 I lightly distressed the paint by hand using flexible 150 grit sandpaper.
-I think you are really supposed to wax this paint but I didn’t and it’s fine.
+I think you are supposed to wax this paint, but I didn’t, and it’s fine.

 I found this knob at Hobby Lobby, and as you can see, it matches the fabric I used to cover the chair seat and decoupage the top of the cabinet.

-That’s the paint stuff for the sewing machine cabinet and I shared the decoupage tutorial at the first of the post.
+That’s the paint stuff for the sewing machine cabinet, and I shared the decoupage tutorial at the beginning of the post.

-I bought this chair or either the JTS did at auction.
-I can’t remember but I’m sure it didn’t cost much, less than $5.
-Removing the seat is easy, just flip the chair upside down and remove the screws to the seat.
+I bought this chair, or the JTS did it at auction.
+I can’t remember, but I’m sure it cost less than $5.
+Removing the seat is easy; flip the chair upside down and remove the screws to the seat.

 I wanted a nice contrast to the cabinet, so I chose black paint for the chair.
 The paint is FolkArt Home Décor Chalk, which covers in one coat.
 Nice.